 Classic example is the geometric fit of Africa and South America:

 To the right is a reproduction of Alfred Wegeners reconstruction of the continents.
 Remember that large portions of the geologic community rejected his hypothesis of contiental drift.
 Image from http://rst.gsfc.nasa.gov/Sect2/Sect2_1b.html .

-The best line to try and match is the contact between continental and oceanic crust.
+What is best line to try and match continental margins wit?
+Ostensibly it is the contact between continental and oceanic crust.
 However, that is deeply buried underneath the passive margin sediments.
 In addition, the contact can be either fairly sharp or transitional.
-Typically people doing computer reconstructions take a certain bathymetric level as the division between continent and ocean.
-It might be better to try to geophysically mark the margin, but there is probably little extra learned for the effort.
+Typically people doing computer reconstructions have taken a certain bathymetric level along the slope as the division between continent and ocean.
 The goodness of the fit can be described mathematically.

 What modification processes will create gaps or overlaps in reconstructions (or should the fit be perfect, and why or why not)?

 Reconstruction only provides constraint at more or less one point in geologic history.

 C) Paleomagnetism: One can ask - when did these two continents have a parallel APW path.
 This would indicate they were traveling together as part of one plate.
 A problem can be the resolution.
 For Proterozoic times the data's resolution can permit up to 1500 km of relative motions that wouldn't be evident in data .